Module 1 – Content Strategy with Professor Phillip Simon

 - What are the challenges and pain points that relate to the content?

-- What you want the audience to know and believe?
+- What do you want the audience to know and believe?

-- What the audience wants to know about or expects from you?
+- What does the audience want to know about or expect from you?

 - How things will be better or different if the project is successful?